-8. What Documents Must Be Submitted by the Participant in Support of a Request for a Change of Management?
 9. What Documents Must Be Submitted by the Participant in Support of a Request for a Change of Name?
 10. What Must the DO BOS Analysis of the Proposed Change of Ownership or Business Structure or Management Contain?
 11. Who Reviews a Proposed Change of Ownership or Business Structure or Management?
 12. How Long Does SBA Have to Review (Process) a Change of Ownership or Business Structure Once the Package Has Deemed Complete?
 13. What Eligibility Standards Apply to Changes of Ownership, Business Structure or Management?
 14. What Is the Process for a Change of Management?
 15. What Is the Process for a Change of Name?
 16. Can a Firm Continue Participation in the 8(a) BD Program Subsequent to a Change of Ownership or Business Structure?
 17. What Will Happen If a Participant Does Not Request SBA's Approval of a Change of Ownership or Business Structure and Management Proceeds Without Approval?
 18. What Is the Process for Suspending the Participant Pending Resolution of a Request for Change of Ownership or Business Structure?
-19. Can a Decision to Suspend For Change of Ownership or Business Structure Be Appealed? СНАРТЕ R 8: [THIS CHAPTER RESERVED FOR FUTURE USE]231 СНАРТЕ R 9: [THIS CHAPTER RESERVED FOR FUTURE USE] 232 СНАРТЕ R 10: LEAVING THE 8(a) PROGRAM233 1.
-2. 3.
+19. Can a Decision to Suspend For Change of Ownership or Business Structure Be Appealed?
+CHAPTER R 8: [THIS CHAPTER RESERVED FOR FUTURE USE] 239 CHAPTER R 9: [THIS CHAPTER RESERVED FOR FUTURE USE] 240 СНАРТЕВ R 10: LEAVING THE 8(a) PROGRAM 241 1.
 What Are the Ways a Participant May Leave the 8(a) BD Program?
-233 What Are Graduation and Term Completion?
+241 2.
+What Happens After a Participant Leaves the Program?
+3. What Are Graduation and Term Completion?

-SOP 80 4.
-What Is Likely To Trigger Voluntary Withdrawal?
-234 5.
-What Is The Procedure for Voluntary Withdrawal?
-234 6.
-What is Graduation and Early Graduation?
-234 7.
-Who May Initiate an Early Graduation or Termination Action?
-234 8.
-What is the Procedure for an Early Graduation?
-235 9.
-What Does the Notice of Early Graduation Contain?
-235 10.
-What Is Termination?
-235 11.
-What Is the Procedure for a Termination Action?
-235 12.
-What Does the Notice of Termination Contain?
-236 13.
-How Long Does the Participant Have to Appeal the Notice of Early Grad Notice of Termination?
-14. How is Additional Information Treated During the 45-Day Appeal Period d?236 15.
-What is the Effective Date of the Termination or Early Graduation?
-236 16.
-Does the Participant Continue to Receive Program Support During the Potential Graduation or Pending Termination Proceeding?
-17. What Is the Effect of Early Graduation or Termination?
-237 18.
-What Is a Suspension?
-238 19.
-Who May Initiate a Suspension?
-238 20.
-What Are the Procedures for Suspending a Participant in Conjunction wi th a Termination?
-238 21.
-What Are the Requirements for a Notice of Suspension?
-239 22.
-What Is the Effective Date of a Suspension and What Is the Effect of the Suspension?
-23. May a Suspension Be Appealed?
-239 24.
-What Is the Final Decision of the Agency?
-240 INTE NTIONAL BLANK PAGES 241
+4. What Is Voluntary Withdrawal and Voluntary Early Graduation? .
+242 5.
+What Is Likely To Trigger Voluntary Withdrawal? .
+242 6.
+What Is The Procedure for Voluntary Withdrawal? .
+243 7.
+What is Graduation and Early Graduation? .
+244 8.
+When May SBA Initiate Early Graduation? .
+244 9.
+What Are Excessive Withdrawals? .
+245 10.
+What Amount of Withdrawals is Considered Excessive for the Purpose Graduation? • 11.
+Who May Initiate an Early Graduation or Termination Action? .
+246 12.
+What is the Procedure for an Early Graduation Action? .
+246 13.
+What Does the Notice of Early Graduation Contain? .
+248 14.
+What Is Termination? .
+248 15.
+When Does Failure to Comply with Annual Review Requirements Resu Termination?
+16. What Amount of Withdrawals Is Considered Excessive for the Purpose Termination?
+17. What Is the Procedure for a Termination Action? .
+250 18.
+What Does the Notice of Termination Contain? .
+252 19.
+How Long Does the Participant Have to Appeal the Notice of Early Gra Notice of Termination?
+20. How is Additional Information Treated During the 45-Day Appeal Period od?253 21.
+What is the Effective Date of the Termination or Early Graduation? .
+253 22.
+Does the Participant Continue to Receive Program Support During the F Early Graduation or Pending Termination Proceeding?
+U 23.
+What Is the Effect of Early Graduation or Termination? .
+254 24.
+What Is a Suspension? .
+254